 Luxury: Áurea Washington Irving Hotel

-Aurea Washington Irving by Eurostars Hotel Company is located just 400m from the Alhambra and features an outdoor pool, sun terrace, and free WiFi.
+Just 400 meters from the Alhambra, Aurea Washington Irving by Eurostars Hotel Company offers an outdoor pool, a sun terrace, and free WiFi.

 Mid-Range: Hotel Santa Isabel La Real